ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 > NOTE: NEEDS TECH WRITER FOR TEXT

-Typing into the filter bar filters the menu items in the menu (not pictured).
+Typing into the filter bar filters the list options in the menu (not pictured).
 The filter string can match anywhere in the text for each option.
 The menu should indicate when there are no matches found.
 The "No matches" indicator is not interactive.

 ![ ](spec-images/select-25.png)